compleatang/legal-markdown/README.md

 * Legal_markdown is optimized primarily for contracts, legislation, and regulations.
 It is not optimized for cases.
 For memoranda and filings I use the mixin portion but not the structured headers functionality which is enough to meet my needs - in particular, when matched with Sublime Text snippets.
 If you area looking for a solution for cases and filings I would recommend the [Precedent Gem](https://github.com/BlackacreLabs/precedent) built by [Kyle Mitchell](https://github.com/kemitchell) for [Blackacre Labs](https://github.com/BlackacreLabs)
 * At this point, you cannot have more than 9 levels for headers, but if you have more than 9 levels of headers you have some insane case study which will require more than this tool to cope with.
+* If you are using windows `legal_markdown` *should* be able to deal with most of the file types, but to be safe it is preferable to save your files with UTF-8 encoding.
+In Notepad and Notepad++ you can select the encoding from the drop down dialog at the bottom of the Save window.

 ## Roadmap / TODO